ricardocr987/brick/README.md

-This project was started with the intention to monetize datasets and give permissions to the users by burning the token that represents that dataset [Check Fishnet](https://twitter.com/fishnet_tech) and was inspired by [this program](https://github.com/danmt/create-mint-and-metadata-on-chain).
+The purpose of starting this project was to monetize datasets and enable user permissions by utilizing tokenization, with the aim of creating a secure and transparent system for accessing valuable data while ensuring its integrity and authenticity through the use of token burning [Check Fishnet](https://twitter.com/fishnet_tech) and was inspired by [this program](https://github.com/danmt/create-mint-and-metadata-on-chain).

 Use cases that might use this protocol:
 - Tokenization of on-chain investment funds (this is what I want to explore, share access ix would be eliminated)